wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 [280]

-24 Notwithstanding , the haughty captains of the ships of Britain would send in their boats to rob the market-men and the fishermen: howbeit , they were sometimes entrapped.
+24 Notwithstanding , the haughty captains of the ships of Britain would send in their boats to rob the market-men and the fishermen : howbeit , they were sometimes entrapped.

 25 For it came to pass , upon a certain day , that the Poictiers , a mighty ship of the king , lying at a place called Sandy-Hook , sent out one of her tenders , even the Eagle , in search of this kind of plunder :

-26 Whereupon , a fishing boat of Columbia , called the Yankee , under the direction of a chief captain called Lewis ,* prepared kerself with a number of men to entrap the Eagle.
+26 Whereupon , a fishing boat of Columbia , called the Yankee , under the direction of a chief captain called Lewis ,* prepared herself with a number of men to entrap the Eagle.

+* Commodore Lewis , commander of the flotilla in the harbor of New-York.

-27 So they took a fatted calf , a bleating lamb , and a noisy goose , and placed them upon the deck of the boat ; and when the servants of the king came nigh the Yankee , thinking they were about to be treated handsomely with the good things of the land of
-Columbia , their hearts were rejoiced ;
+27 So they took a fatted calf , a bleating lamb , and a noisy goose , and placed them upon the deck of the boat ; and when the servants of the king came nigh the Yankee , thinking they were about to be treated handsomely with the good things of the land of Columbia , their hearts were rejoiced ;

 28 They commanded the vessel called the Yankee to follow after them , towards the ship of the king their master ; but at this moment the men of Columbia arose up from their hiding-places in the hold of the boat , and shot into the vessel of Britain.

-* CommodoreLewis , commander of the flotilla in the harbor of New-York.

 [281]